 Downloaded Program Files are the files that an app installer leaves behind after installing the related app.
 These are useless as they do nothing except to occupy space on the hard disk drive.
 You may remove them without any hesitation.

 Offline webpages are the ones stored by your browsers to avoid delays in loading webpages.
-You might want to keep them in the case of slower Internet connection.
+You might want to keep them in the case of a slower Internet connection.
 It helps in loading webpages that you frequent.
 The offline webpages are updated on a regular basis – just in case the online page is changed.
 You may or may not decide to delete them – based on your Internet speed.
-If you think you can afford to wait a little until the webpages can load, go ahead and tick the box to delete them.
-If you are on a slow connection or metered connected, I recommend that you leave the box unchecked as it will a trouble reloading the pages from Internet.
-If on metered connection, you will charged for what you could get for free.
+If you think you can afford to wait for a little until the webpages can load, go ahead and tick the box to delete them.
+If you are on a slow connection or metered connected, I recommend that you leave the box unchecked as it will trouble to reload the pages from the Internet.
+If on a metered connection, you will be charged for what you could get for free.

 Thumbnails are previews of image files.
 There is no harm in deleting them.
 They will always be rebuild when you access the image files again.
 Of course, there will be a little delay when you open the image folders in Large icons or medium icons view as it will try to rebuild the thumbnails but the delay could be insignificant unless your computer is very slow and crammed up with images.
 I recommend deleting them if you are not struggling with an exceptionally slow computer.